hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 12:00AM I have been curious of shortwave radio, namely skywave propagation: https://en.wikipedia.org/wiki/Skywave

-I'm curious if there is way to modulate the low-frequency bands for LoRa like communication. https://en.wikipedia.org/wiki/LowFER
+I'm curious if there is way to modulate the low-frequency bands for LoRa-like communication. https://en.wikipedia.org/wiki/LowFER
 "LowFER operation is practiced in the United States and Canada on radio frequencies between 160 kHz and 190 kHz [1] which is sometimes referred to as the 1750-meter band.[2] '
 "Many LowFERs are also licensed radio amateurs, although an amateur radio license is not required for LowFER communications in those countries in Region 2, as long as the power is below a nationally prescribed limit, often 1 W.[4][5]"